suvidhjainD/React-Job-Portal/README HOW I DID THIS PROJ.txt

 From clerk we use useUser for Proted routes

-react hook forms is used and zod
+react hook forms is used and zod is used for managing<forms> in job when we apply job
+//learn more abt react hook form and zod its complex